-- 1 Place stored procedure, database, and transaction components from the InterBase page of the Component palette in a data module. - 2 Set the Database and Transaction properties of the stored procedure component to the names of the database and transaction components. - 3 Set the DatabaseName property in the Database component.
+- 1 Place stored procedure, database, and transaction components from the InterBase page of the Tool Palette in a data module. - 2 Set the Database and Transaction properties of the stored procedure component to the names of the database and transaction components. - 3 Set the DatabaseName property in the Database component.

 Normally you should specify the DatabaseName property, but if the server database against which your application runs is currently unavailable, you can still create and set up a stored procedure component by omitting the DatabaseName and supplying a stored procedure name and input, output, and result parameters at design time.
-For more information about input parameters, see "Using input parameters" on page 18-10.
-For more information about output parameters, see "Using output parameters" on page 18-11.
-For more information about result parameters, see "Using the result parameter" on page 18-12
+For more information about input parameters, see "Using Input Parameters".
+For more information about output parameters, see "Using Output Parameters".
+For more information about result parameters, see "Using the Result Parameter"

-4 Optionally set the StoredProcName property to the name of the stored procedure to use.
+- 4 Optionally set the StoredProcName property to the name of the stored procedure to use.
 If you provided a value for the Database property, and the Database component is connected to the database, then you can select a stored procedure name from the drop-down list for the property.
 A single TIBStoredProc component can be used to execute any number of stored procedures by setting the StoredProcName property to a valid name in the application.
-It may not always be desirable to set the StoredProcName at design time.

-5 Double-click the Params property value box to invoke the StoredProc Parameters editor to examine input and output parameters for the stored procedure.
+It may not always be desirable to set the StoredProcName at design time. - 5 Double-click the Params property value box to invoke the StoredProc Parameters editor to examine input and output parameters for the stored procedure.
 If you did not specify a name for the stored procedure in Step 4, or you specified a name for the stored procedure that does not exist on the server specified in the DatabaseName property in Step 3, then when you invoke the parameters editor, it is empty.

-See the "Working with Stored Procedures" chapter in the Data Definition Guide for more information.
+See "Working with Stored Procedures" in the Data Definition Guide for more information.

 Note If you do not specify the Database property in Step 2, then you must use the StoredProc Parameters editor to set up parameters at design time.
-For information about setting parameters at design time, see "Setting parameter information at design time" on page 18-12.
+For information about setting parameters at design time, see "Setting Parameter Information at Design Time".

-Creating a stored procedure
+Creating a Stored Procedure